Dumaguete and Siquijor Tour

-I’m so happy to kick-off my year of traveling with my first out-of the-region trip this year to Dumaguete City and Siquijor via Kabankalan City (Negros Occidental).
-I was so pumped about the trip since it’s my first time to visit the genteel City of Dumaguete and the mystical island of Siquijor.
+I was so happy to kick-off my year of traveling with my first out-of the-region trip this year to Dumaguete City and Siquijor via Kabankalan City (Negros Occidental).
+I was so pumped about the trip since it was my first time to visit the genteel City of Dumaguete and the mystical island of Siquijor.

 White Sand Beach in tropical San Juan, Siquijor